lmuntaner/tech-introduction-product-people/docs/spa/current-frontend.md

 ## Frontend Frameworks

-Another tool that has helped manage the complexity of this new frontend applications are frameworks.
+Frontend frameworks are another tool that has helped manage the complexity of this new frontend applications.

 Frameworks are a set of libraries (it can also be considered one library) that work together to provide a specific functionality.